 From the basin where Capanna Schiaffino lies, turn immediately to left (South) without reaching the shelter, heading towards the steep slopes below the obvious narrow and short gully, getting to its base.
 Rope up when the gully is on ice.
 Climb the gully and exit on the North ridge of the peak; follow it to the summit cross.

-Descent: the best route suitable for the descent is the easy and panoramic Normal Route running on the SE ridge, leading to Marmagna Saddle and then to Mariotti Hut.
+Descent: the best route suitable for the descent is the easy and panoramic Normal Route running on the SE ridge, leading to Sella Marmagna and then to Rifugio Mariotti.

 - Rifugio Lagdei m.
 1250 – Always open, 11 beds (60 km. from Parma) Phone +390521889353; wide parking